darklaunch/darklaunch.com/blog/2014/02/02/fix-do-you-want-the-application-python-to-accept-incoming-network-connections.md

+# Fix "Do you want the application "python" to accept incoming network connections?"

 With the OS X firewall enabled, you can remove the "Do you want the application "python" to accept incoming network connections?" message.

 <img alt="" src="/img/uploads/2014-02/os-x-accept-incoming-network-connections.png" />